KwaiVGI/SocioEmoDialog/README.md

 ## Works on SocioEmoDialog
 We propose the first high-quality multimodal dialogue dataset aligned with sociologically grounded distributions of emotional expression in everyday human interaction.
-The data set comprises 21,800 dialogue sessions performed by 119 professional actors, spanning 18 emotional categories and 20 dialogue scenarios, with a total duration of 400 hours.
+The data set comprises 21,800 dialogue sessions performed by 119 professional actors, spanning 18 emotional categories, with a total duration of 400 hours.
 ### 1. Statistics
 |SocioEmoDialog | Value |
 |--|--|